Dre Campbell Farm

 Crops failing to produce fruits is another of the major garden challenges.

-If you have plants that aren’t producing any fruit, you may have an issue where they are not getting enough nutrients.
-It may also be a lack of pollination.
+If you have plants that aren’t producing fruit, you may have an issue where they need more nutrients.
+There may also be a need for more pollination.

 12. Not Enough Space

-Another of the problems faced by farmers is land space, which is always an issue for enthusiastic agriculturalists.
+Another problem for farmers is land space.
+It’s always an issue for enthusiastic agriculturalists.

 However, there’s a way to make plants grow in very little space: the container gardening method.
 Many vegetables, like kale and arugula, grow well in containers.